 Homelessness: There is homelessness in this area.
 While it’s somewhat rare to find people asking for handouts (most prefer to do that in the touristy section closer to the river), you might spot people sleeping on church steps or outside businesses that have closed for the night.

 Safety: In general, this is a fairly safe area during the daytime.
 It can be a little sketchier late at night.
-Some streets are better than others; it really just depends on the block.
+Some streets are better than others; it truly just depends on the block.

 Street view of a well-maintained Victorian-style home painted sage green with dark green trim and a dark green door.
 The home is decorated for the holidays with greenery and red ribbon and two wreaths on the front doors.
 There is snow on the roof, ground, and in the large oak trees towering over the home